 - Air Crash Investigation: In the episode on United 811, it's mentioned that human remains were found in the right inboard engine.

 - Invoked then Averted on JAG.
 Rabb attempted to sabotage a stolen F-14 with his belt, only to find that it was intentionally lost to plant a computer virus.
 He then had to sneak back in and remove the belt so the plane remained intact.

 - In the Defiance series finale, Nolan throws Kindzi into the reactor chamber of an Omec ship right before she's about to bite him.
 She gets sucked into a turbine with gory results.

 - The Far Side had a bird reporting on a plane crash, with a caption something like: "Details are sketchy, but we have heard that the name of the bird sucked into the jet's engines was Harold Meeker."

 - The first Bloodbath Challenge in MadWorld is the Turbinator, which is about throwing mooks into a gigantic turbine to reduce them to bloody clouds.
 Probably justified, since the turbine was likely modified specifically for the event and is larger than any normal turbine.

 - Saints Row 2's "Crowd Control" diversion has you protecting celebrities from their crazed fans by picking them up and throwing them into various hazards, among which the still-running turbine of a jet plane.

-- In Dead Space 3, you face multiple regenerating Necromorphs towards the end of the "in space" segment of the game, in a segment where you can use a set of big guns to knock them into turbines to finally kill them.
+- In Dead Space 3, you face multiple regenerating Necromorphs towards the end of the space segment of the game, where you can use a set of big guns to knock them into turbines to finally kill them.